c2is/BigfootCoreBundle/README.md

 **@Bigfoot\Bundle\CoreBundle\Annotation\Bigfoot\File** : apply this annotation on the property that represents the form field.
 Use its *filePathProperty filePathProperty* option (required) to connect the other property.

+Doon't forget to create an "updated" field, and to update before flushing with a PreFlush listener.
+Otherwise the ffile won't update if you don't change anything else in the form.

 Exemple :

 ``` php